Jordi Bonet

-Jordi Bonet i Godó, known professionally as Jordi Bonet RCA (7 May 1932 – 25 December 1979), was a Spanish-born Canadian painter, ceramist, muralist, and sculptor who worked principally in Quebec.
+Jordi Bonet, known professionally as Jordi Bonet RCA (7 May 1932 – 25 December 1979), was a Spanish-born Canadian painter, ceramist, muralist, and sculptor who worked principally in Quebec.

 Life and work

 Born in Barcelona, Spain of Catalan origin, he lost his right arm at the age of 9.
 His childhood would be marked by the Spanish Civil War.
 He studied art in Barcelona.
 He began working in paint and ceramic before expanding his focus to include metal and concrete reliefs.

 He emigrated to Canada in 1954, establishing himself in Quebec, where he continued his studies.
 After briefly returning to Spain, he established an atelier in Mont-Saint-Hilaire in 1960.
 Over the next 20 years, he created more than 100 works in Quebec and abroad, and associated with major art figures such as Salvador Dalí.